 Despite the name, there's nothing Spanish or particularly angelic about Port Angeles, propped up by the lumber industry and backed by the steep-sided Olympic Mountains.
 People come here to catch a ferry for Victoria, Canada, or base themselves here for excursions into the northern parts of Olympic National Park.
 The town itself is not a draw.

 Northwestern Olympic Peninsula

-Despite not falling within the boundaries of the Olympic National Park, the northwest section of the Olympic Peninsula remains sparsely populated and remote.
-Logging is a primary industry here and, in the cultural sphere, four different Native American reservations offer plenty of local legends and history.
+Despite not falling within the boundaries of Olympic National Park, the northwestern section of the Olympic Peninsula remains sparsely populated and remote.
+Logging is a primary industry here and, in the cultural sphere, four Native American reservations offer plenty of local legends and history.